A Framework for Robust Lossy Compression of Heavy-Tailed Sources

-We study in this section the performance of non-uniform CB-strength quantizers in the high-rate regime.
-Following a similar sequence of arguments to those made in~\cite{gallager2008principlesdig}, we show that the obtained result in Theorem~\ref{th:unif} for uniform high-rate quantizers provides an approximate lowerbound on the strength of the quantization error for any CB-strength non-uniform scalar quantizer.
+In this section , we study the performance of non-uniform quantizers under the strength distortion in the high-rate regime.
+Following a similar sequence of arguments to those made in~\cite{gallager2008principlesdig}, we show that the result obtained in Theorem~\ref{th:unif} for uniform high-rate quantizers provides an approximate lower-bound on the strength of the quantization error for any non-uniform scalar quantizer.
 A similar analysis was carried out in~\cite{GishAndPierce} for difference-based distortion measures, where it was shown that uniform quantizers are optimal in the high rate regime.
 A key difference, in our setup, is that the strength, which measures the distortion, is defined as an implicit solution to equation~\eqref{eq:powdef} and thus does not fall under the category of difference-based measures considered in~\cite{GishAndPierce}.
 This new formulation of the distortion measure warrants a separate analysis.

-Within the framework of entropy-coded quantizer design, we impose a constraint on the average rate of the quantizer's output $V$ which is captured by its entropy $H(V)$.
-We consider the quantization regions $\{ \set{R}_j \}_j$ to be of variable widths $\{ \Delta_j \}_j$ which are not restricted and we denote by $\{p_j\}$, $j \in \Integers$, the PMF of $V$.
+Within the framework of designing entropy-coded quantizers, we impose a constraint on the average rate of the quantizer's output $V$ which is captured by its entropy $H(V)$.
+We consider the quantization regions $\{ \set{R}_j \}_j$ to be of variable widths $\{ \Delta_j \}_j$ which are not restricted, and we denote by $\{p_j\}_{j \in \Integers}$, the probability mass function of $V$.

-At high-rates, we approximate, for $x \in \set{R}_j$,
+At high-rates, we approximate for $x \in \set{R}_j$

 We have